theomargel/ProtE/README.md

 2.  `dianno()` accepts as input either of the two DIA-NN (or the FragPipe - DIANN) output files pg_matrix.tsv or unique_genes_matrix.tsv
-3.  `pd_single()` accepts as input the Proteome Discoverer output file that contains all sample protein intensities/abundances in one table
+3.  `pd_single()` accepts as input the Proteome Discoverer output consensus file that contains all sample protein intensities/abundances in one table in excel format
-4.  `pd_multi()` accepts as input separate Proteome Discoverer protein intensity files
+4.  `pd_multi()` accepts as input separate Proteome Discoverer protein intensity files in excel format

 ## How to use functions `maximum_quantum()`,`dianno()`,`pd_multi()`